Yongbeom-Kim/tts.yongbeom.com/README.md

 5. Run `yarn` in the frontend directory.
 6. Run `terraform init`, `terraform plan` and `terraform apply` (or `tofu`) in the frontend directory.
 7. Your app should be deployed!

+[^1]: We need OpenTofu v1.8 because of its [Early variable/locals evaluation](https://opentofu.org/blog/opentofu-1-8-0/) for input values for remote backend.
+To my best knowledge (as of Aug 2024), this is not supported in Terraform.